-As part of that shared commitment, we invest in and support a range of projects to advance our understanding of water, contribute to the conservation of aquatic species and local habitats, provide financial support to people to improve their water wells, and learn more about water conservation and shoreline preservation.
+As part of that shared commitment, we invest in and support a range of projects to advance our understanding of water, contribute to the conservation of aquatic species and local habitats, provide financial support to people to improve their water wells, and participate in water conservation and shoreline preservation efforts.

 The two potential sites being considered for a deep geological repository are both further away from large bodies of water than many current storage locations for used nuclear fuel in Canada.

-The proposed deep geological repository will contain and isolate used nuclear fuel from water and the surrounding environment using multiple barriers.
+At the depth of the proposed deep geological repository, there is very little water.
+The repository will contain and isolate used nuclear fuel from water and the surrounding environment using multiple barriers.

 One barrier is the rock itself.
-This rock is deep underground – about as deep or deeper than the CN Tower is tall – and has essentially been disconnected from the water we see and water we use for millions or even billions of years.
+The rock at the repository depth—about as deep or deeper than the CN Tower is tall—is isolated from watersheds.
+The deep groundwater at that depth has essentially been disconnected from the water we see and use for millions or even billions of years.

 Bentonite clay is another barrier.
 Bentonite is proven to be a powerful barrier to water flow.
 It swells when exposed to water, making it an excellent sealing material.
 Bentonite is also very stable, as seen in natural formations formed millions to hundreds of millions of years ago.

-We also plan to use a thin copper coating on the used nuclear fuel containers, which has the mechanical strength to withstand pressures of more than 500 metres of overlying rock and three-kilometre-thick glaciers during a future ice age.
-Copper is a natural material that is known to be durable under deep rock conditions.
-Naturally pure copper ore has been mined from around the Great Lakes region, and Indigenous communities have explored the copper deposits in the same area for thousands of years, building substantial local, traditional knowledge.
+We also plan to use a thin copper coating on the used nuclear fuel containers, which are made of steel and have the mechanical strength to withstand pressures of more than 500 metres of overlying rock and three-kilometre-thick glaciers during a future ice age.
+Copper is a natural material that is known to be durable under deep rock conditions and resistant to corrosion.
+The NWMO has published findings that show that the copper coating on our used fuel containers is robust and thick enough to withstand any corrosive effects for over 1,000,000 years.
+Naturally pure copper ore has been mined from around the Great Lakes region.
+Indigenous communities have explored the copper deposits in the same area for thousands of years, building substantial local traditional knowledge.